udacity/FCND-FixedWing/README.md

 #### Scenario #3: Airspeed Hold ####

 The objective of this scenario is to tune/implement a controller to maintain a constant airspeed.
 The altitude will be maintained using the altitude controller from the previous scenario.
-The controller should be implemented as a PI controller using the throttle setting similar to the control diagram shown above.
-Implement anti-windup for the integrator.
+The controller should be implemented as a PI controller using the throttle setting.
+Ensure to implement anti-windup for the integrator.

 To complete this scenario: